 Chennai, India: Volunteer Work Included Education, Humanitarian and Environmental Initiatives

-Below, employees conducted a self-grooming workshop for disabled adults (left), boosting their personal care skills and self-confidence; made seedballs in conjunction with Team Everest that are crucial for reforestation and promoting biodiversity; planted 50 saplings at Keerapakkam with the National Agro Foundation to combat deforestation and promote environmental sustainability; and donated blood specifically for children suffering from thalassemia.
+Below, employees conducted a self-grooming workshop for disabled adults (left), boosting their personal care skills and self-confidence; made seedballs in conjunction with Team Everest that are crucial for reforestation and promoting biodiversity; planted more than 100 saplings at Keerapakkam with the National Agro Foundation to combat deforestation and promote environmental sustainability; and donated blood specifically for children suffering from thalassemia.

 Germany: Preparing and Distributing Food Boxes, Painting a Playground